mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 ### F. \(T-minus 2 working days\) Set Up Blog Post in Wordpress

+* Release manager checks that the guidelines in the Checklist for Review of Draft are met
 * Marketing (Justin) sets up the blog post in Wordpress and asks Release Manager to review
 * Marketing (Justin) ensures that the blog post is mobile-friendly by testing it on smartphone and tablet platforms